Libadoxon/Hidden-Armour/README.md

 ## Key Features

 - 🔒 **Toggle Player Armor**
-  Show or hide your own armor layers at the press of a button.
+  Show or hide armor rendering on players at the press of a button.

+- 👕 **Per piece toogles** <br>
+  Toggle what armour pieces that are hidden

 - 🪶 **Include/Exclude Elytra**
-  Decide whether your Elytra is rendered alongside your armor.
+  Decide whether Elytra is rendered alongside armor.

+- ✨ **Disable Enchantment Glint**
+  Toggle the enchantment glint effect on armor and tools.

+- 🏷️ **Hide Nametags**
+  Toggle the visibility of nametags.

 - 🐴 **Horse Equipment Control**
   Hide or reveal equipment on any horse.